andecoder/GAN-BreakingBad/readme.md

 - **BreakingBadSnapshotTests** - Use this to run only Snapshot tests

 ### 3rd Party Dependencies
-There is only 1 3rd party dependency in the project and it has been installed using SPM
+There is only one 3rd party dependency in the project and it has been installed using SPM
 - **PointFreeco's SnapshotTesting**: Used to take snapshots of the view states

 ### Code structure